 From the very beginning of Your Kid’s Table, I have always wanted to help parents better understand sensory processing and anything related to kids and eating.
-And, over the last few years, I have answered many comments and discussed at length with many parents how the two things are related.
-While I covered the connection in “When Has Picky Eating Gone Too Far”, I wanted to dedicate a post to the topic specifically, so that parents could really wrap their head around if sensory processing is playing a role in their child’s picky eating and, perhaps more importantly, what they can do help.
+Over the last few years, I have answered many comments about how the two things are related, and often result in a sensory food aversion.
+I wanted to dedicate a post completely to sensory issues with food, to help you understand if sensory processing is playing a role in your child’s picky eating and, perhaps more importantly, what you can do help!

 - Sensory Processing Disorder (Note that many health care providers acknowledge this diagnosis, but it is not in the current version of the DSM, which means some insurances providers will not accept this as a reason to justify therapy).